OpenMatchmaking/documentation/docs/matchmaking.md

 Example of games: Overwatch

 Pros:
-  - Works good for team-based, when each player playing without a group
+  - Works good for team-based games, when each player playing without a group
   - Stable and enjoyable games even for new players
   - Simple to implement for the cases when players are playing in the group